 A Little Encouragement for You and What’s Next

 It doesn’t have to be so hard.
-You don’t have to be alone with that confusing, earth-shaking time.
-It doesn’t have to be a heart-break.
+You don’t have to be alone with that confusing time.
+Loss doesn’t have to be a heart-break.
 There’s heart-broken, and there’s heart broken open.
 Let’s talk about the difference.

 I provide a safe container where you feel understood.
 And I can help you piece things together to live into the person you’re now becoming.